Reassessing My “Works on My Machine” Certificate

 In order to make yourself ready for the real world, you need to simulate the real world in advance.
 Seems simple enough?
 Here are a few ways to do just that:

-- Manually create the data – use a demo environment that you know and can expect its behaviour.
+- Manually create the data – use a demo environment that you know and can expect its behavior.

 - Automate data generation – bombard your application with “random” or intelligently crafted data.